wmorgan/dcos-docs/1.7/administration/installing/custom/uninstall.md

 ## Uninstall all nodes

 You can completely uninstall DC/OS from all of your nodes by using this method.
-You must have installed DC/OS by using the CLI or GUI installer to use this method.
+You must have installed DC/OS via the CLI or GUI installer to use this method.

-From your nodes with this command.
 From the bootstrap node, enter this command:

 ```bash
 $ sudo bash dcos_generate_config.sh --uninstall